-Pursuant to Florida law, firearms are not permitted on University Campus.
+Pursuant to Florida law, firearms are not permitted on University Campus except in very limited circumstances with significant professional supervision to include ROTC and the Sporting Clays Team.

 Hoverboards or other similar devices (including but not limited to, self-balancing scooters, hands-free segways, 10 Hawks, Skywalkers, and personal golf carts) are not allowed anywhere on University Campus.